bi3mer/scary_dungeon_js/README.md

 - Fill in room right before the player gets to it
 - Support for button and mouse input
 - Better walls based on nearby tiles
-- Render is weird in corners of empty rooms

 ## Known Bugs
 - If you kill an enemy when they are on top of a scroll, the rendering is bugged.